Miso Sesame Dressing

 Yes, miso can be considered a nutritious ingredient because it is a fermented food containing probiotics, which support gut health.
 However, it is also high in sodium, so those on a low-sodium diet need to be mindful of that.

 While both miso and tahini are flavorful ingredients, they have very unique tastes and textures.
-Tahini is a sesame seed paste that is nutty and creamy, while miso has a rich umami flavor.
+Tahini is a sesame seed paste that is nutty and creamy, while miso is made with fermented soybeans and has a rich umami flavor.
 They generally aren’t good swaps for one another because they are so different.

 Always refer to the “best by” label on the package, but miso generally has a long shelf life when stored properly in the refrigerator.
 When I buy it, the expiration date is typically at least 1.5 to 2 years away!